msalibian/STAT547O/Example-backfitting.md

 the function `loess` to compute a local polynomial regression estimator, with a bandwidth of `span = .65`.
 The latter was chosen subjectively (essentially by “eyeballing” the plots so that they look reasonable).
-In practice one would need a principled approach to this (e.g. cross-validation).
+In practice one would need a principled approach for this (e.g. cross-validation).

 ``` r